openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 #.
 Referenced content will be presented as separate blocks.
 This will help us take
    advantage of the atomicity of LMS that is currently being using in courseware (problem grade report, gradebook etc.)
 #.
-Extendable to support structured libraries
+Extendable to support structural libraries i.e the libraries with unit, sequence
+   and chapters just like how courses are structured right now.